Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 qsub ./Scripts/contig_coverage_run_parallel.pbs
 ```

-The output coverage file will be sent to the same output directory as above, and will be used to filter away contigs with low mapping support at the next step.
+The output coverage files will be sent to the `Align_to_assembly` per-sample directories, and will be used to filter away contigs with low mapping support at the next step.

 #### 3.4 Filter contigs